SampleEnvironment/SECoP/protocol/specification/descriptive.rst

               for grouping of modules within a node.

 ``"visibility"``
-    A string indicating a hint for a GUI about the accessibility of the accessible.
+    A string indicating a hint for UIs, for which user roles the accessible should be displayed, hidden or allow read access only.
     MUST be one of the values on the two visibility columns.
 The default is "www".

     .. table::